 Utilize as much of the natural light in your home as possible during the day.
 Arrange seating close to windows, so it’s not necessary to turn on lights during daylight hours.

 When you leave the house, unplug as many appliances and electronics as you can.
 While they stay plugged in, items not in use are sucking up energy, and adding to carbon emissions.
 It is possible to save up to $200 or more per year on your electric bill just by unplugging items like computers, televisions, printers, or even toasters when they’re not being used.

 The best thing you can do to ensure a greener home is start from the ground up!
 Building your home with certified green practices is a great jumping-off point.
 Sundog Homes offers green building packages that follow the Green Built NC Homes guidelines.
-Our spec home at 682 Sand Hill Road in Asheville has been built using the Green Built checklist with an emphasis on thoughtful design.
+We used the Green Built checklist with an emphasis on thoughtful design when built the home at 682 Sand Hill Road in Asheville has been built using.

 For example, Icynene spray foam insulation has been sprayed in the exterior walls and crawl spaces to essentially create a giant cooler.
 The home has an installed tankless water heater, and the 2×6 exterior walls are framed with R-19 batt insulation.